Symptoms of a Sick Church

 The few people who still attend church do so out of obligation.
 Many confess they are not getting anything out of the services and other activities.

 "Ichabod" means the glory has departed, according to 1 Samuel 4:21.
-God seems to be missing from some churches, and the people don't seem to notice because their focus is no longer on God but on other things in the church.
+God seems to be missing from some churches, and the people don't seem to notice because their focus is no longer on God but on other things.

-This includes such thing as the color as the carpet in the fellowship hall, the type of robes the choir wants to wear, and the menu for the next dinner to be sold after the worship service to raise money to take the youth to the circus.
+Those things include the color of the carpet in the fellowship hall, the pattern for choir robes and the menu for the next dinner to be sold after the worship service to raise money to take the youth to the circus.

 At one time, the church was on fire because the people were on fire.
-Someone has blown the fire out because there is no longer fire in the church.
+Someone has blown the fire out and the church is not like it used to be.

 The sermons don't make people's hearts burn.
 That's because there is no power in an internet sermon that was preached years ago to another congregation instead of a fresh one that speaks to the needs of the waiting congregation.

-Some preachers still lie before God to seek Him about what they should preach.
-Unfortunately, others grab a sermon off the internet on Saturday night and present it to the congregation without having a discernment about what the needs of the people are.
+Some preachers used to still lie before God to seek Him about what they should preach.
+Unfortunately, others grab a sermon from the internet on Saturday night and present it to the congregation without having discernment about what the needs of the people are.

 A healthy church has drawing power to attract visitors.
 If a church is sick, no one is attracted to it.
-That's why a guest will visit the church once but will never return.
+That's why a guest will visit the church once but may never return.

 A healthy church has healthy values and habits which could mean the difference between life and death.

 There is a difference between a thriving church and a stagnant or dying one.
-Leaders should make an assessment of the condition of their church.
+Leaders should make an assessment of the condition of their church and do things to take it out of quarantine.

 What to Do When the Church is Terminally Ill